Investigation: Doctor with checkered past allowed to practice, arrested again

-Charleston, SC – An investigation into a prominent Lowcountry doctors revealed a checkered past of sex crimes.
+CHARLESTON, S.C.
+(WCBD) – An investigation into a prominent Lowcountry doctor revealed a checkered past of sex crimes.

-The records indicates he exposed himself to four employees at the same location.
+The records indicate he exposed himself to four employees at the same location.
 One was a 16-year-old girl.

 The doctor checked into a treatment facility, and by November 2003, his doctors recommended Dr. Ball have regular monitoring at work and regular polygraph testing.

-At that time the Board found Dr. Ball suffered from a mental illness which rendered further practice; he failed to follow the law; and he was likely to deceived, defraud, or harm the public.
+At that time, the Board found Dr. Ball suffered from a mental illness which rendered further practice; he failed to follow the law; and he was likely to deceive, defraud, or harm the public.

 He was fined $10,000.